dotnet/csharplang/proposals/method-group-improvements.md

 This proposal refines the determination of the natural type of a method group in a few ways:
 1. Consider candidate methods scope-by-scope (instance methods first, then each scope subsequent scope of extension methods)
+2. Prune candidates that have no chance of succeeding, so they don't interfere with determining a unique signature:
-2. Prune generic instance methods when no type arguments are provided (`var x = M;`)
+    - Prune generic instance methods when no type arguments are provided (`var x = M;`)
-3. Prune generic extension methods based on constraints
+    - Prune generic extension methods based on being able to reduce the extension and on constraints

 It also allows the natural type of a method group to contribute to method type inference